Jiryeah/MERN_GQL/README.md

 # Summary

-Build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
-Testing, through Jest, will be used to ensure correct code is used.
+Refactored a Google Books Search Engine application that was previously using a RESTful API.
+The application now uses a GraphQL API built with an Apollo Server.

 # User Story